 Tuesday, March 11, 2014

-Winter appears to have released its grip on the area which has allowed construction to move forward on the addition.
-All efforts will be focused on getting the second floor walls up and the roof on which will allow for finish work to progress on the first floor of the addition.
-The first floor area of the addition will allow us to seperate the gym, kitchen and tv room which currently overlaps one another.
-The second floor area will eventually allow us to expand and update the current bunkroom which over the years has gotten a bit to cozy.
+Winter appears to have released its grip on the area which has allowed construction to move forward on the Station 40 addition.
+All efforts will be focused on getting the second floor walls up and the roof on, which will allow for finish work to progress on the first floor of the addition.
+The first floor area of the addition will allow us to seperate the gym, kitchen, and tv room, which currently overlaps one another.
+The second floor area will eventually allow us to expand and update the current bunkroom, which over the years has gotten a bit too cozy.

 SSVFD thanks our community whose continued contributions over the years allows us to tackle projects such as this.

 Crews were alerted at 0814hrs.
 Wednesday December 25th for a report of a house fire with one burned.
 Units enroute, spotted a column of smoke in the area the fire was reported, and called for assistance prior to arrival.
 Truck-725 arrived on scene at 10 Narrows Ct. and reported heavy fire conditions on the first floor.
 Additional units were requested bringing the response to 2 Alarms.

 Two firefighters sustained burns while fighting the fire and were transported to the Med-Star Burn Unit.
 Both are reported to be okay.